sujana10/cse15l-lab-reports/week3labreport.md

 ![image1](./Screen%20Shot%202023-01-26%20at%207.34.26%20PM.png)

 The first screenshot shows the code itself and how the program is implemented.
-The next screenshots show two different tester methods that call the program's primary methods to test the code using JUnit.
+It utilizes the pre-created file Server.java to properly handle the URL and launch the server.
+The next screenshots show the web server in action by testing it using URLs from the browser.

 ![image2](./Screen%20Shot%202023-01-26%20at%207.45.41%20PM.png)
 ![image3](./Screen%20Shot%202023-01-26%20at%207.33.13%20PM.png)